moble/spherical_functions/WignerDMatrices.md

 \end{equation}

-Now, the other fork in that road is the general case, when both components have significant magnitudes.
+Now, the other fork in that road is the general case, when both components have larger magnitudes.
 We have powers of the sum of those terms in Eq. \eqref{eq:QuaternionComponentProducts}.
 This leads us to use (two applications of) the
 [binomial expansion](https://en.wikipedia.org/wiki/Binomial_theorem).
 After a little simplification, we can express the result as
 \begin{multline}